Jian Jung

 Component—Year

-This course is an introduction to theatrical scenic design.
-Students will learn how to look at the world with fresh eyes and use their imagination to create a theatrical world on stage.
+Students will learn how to look at the world with fresh eyes and how to use imagination to create a theatrical world on stage.
 The class covers the fundamental ideas of scenic design and basic design technique, such as research, drawing, and scale-model making.
 We will start from small exercise projects and complete a final design project at the end.
+This class designs the program semester projects.
 Students will present most of the projects to the class, followed by questions and comments from fellow students.
 Presentation and critique skills are important in this course.
-Students with no experience who are interested in other aspects of theatre making, as well as visual arts or architecture, will be able to learn from the basics.
+Students with no experience but interested in other aspects of theatre making, as well as in visual arts or architecture, will be able to learn from the basics.

 Faculty